YashdalfTheGray/ieee-workshop/talk/building-the-client.md

 ## `main.ts`

 This file is what the script from `index.html` will load up.
-We have to ask Angular 2 to bootstrap our app so that it can be displayed and the we can run the logic in our newly created component.
+We have to ask Angular 2 to bootstrap our app so that it can be displayed and then we can run the logic in our newly created component.
 We are also going to be talking to the Particle API so we need a way to communicate via HTTP.
 Angular provides us with HTTP services out of the box so we will leverage that.

 ```javascript
 import { bootstrap } from 'angular2/platform/browser';